A brand new live performance on Thursday 22 July 2021, 8pm at the Wardrobe Theatre, Bristol

-Siren Poets are here to conjure a conversation from the ashes which are beginning to settle after the past few months of turbulence.
-Through our digital platforms they are here to listen, feel, connect, create and share new work underpinned by the climate emergency challenge, the ongoing crisis that now runs parallel with the pandemic.
+Siren Poets conjured a conversation from the ashes which were beginning to settle after the first few turbulent months of the Covid19 pandemic.
+Through our digital platforms they listened, felt, connected, created and shared new work underpinned by the climate emergency challenge, the ongoing crisis that now runs parallel with the pandemic.

 Written collaboratively by Shagufta Iqbal, Peter Bearder, Liv Torc and Chris White, we present SIRENS, an evocative poem to launch this project and give a taste of what's to come.